WindVeg/wind-change-on-plant-growth/README.md

 import rioxarray
 import pytz
 ```
-if successfully run, then the packages are downloaded.
+if successfully run, then the packages are successfully downloaded.

 # Demo
 1. Finish Installation Guide and  Package tests